gsakkis/TileDB-Segy/README.md

       -s TILE_SIZE, --tile-size TILE_SIZE
                             Tile size in bytes.
-                            Larger tile size improves disk access time at the cost of higher memory (default: 4000000) --consolidation-buffersize CONSOLIDATION_BUFFERSIZE
+                            Larger tile size improves disk access time at the cost of higher memory (default: 4000000)
-                            The size in bytes of the attribute buffers used during consolidation (default: 5000000)

 ## API ##